devcode1981/File-Provider-Storage/gitlab-openldap/README.md

       group_base: 'ou=groups,dc=example,dc=com'  # Insert this
 ```

-alternative database (just using a different base)
+For an alternative database (just using a different base):

 ```yaml
 ldap: